dimo414/bkt/README.md

 When the data expires `bkt` has to re-execute the command synchronously, which can introduce unexpected slowness.
 To avoid this, pass `--stale` with a shorter duration than the TTL.
-This causes `bkt` to refresh the cache in the background when the cached data is older than the stale threshold while still returning the old data promptly.
+When the cached data is older than the stale threshold this causes `bkt` to refresh the cache in the background while still promptly returning the cached data.

 Both flags (and `BKT_TTL`) accept duration strings such as `10s` or `1hour 30min`.
 The exact syntax is defined in the